how long does hair grow in a year

 Genetics

 Blame—or thank—your parents.
 Genetics heavily influence the length of your hair’s growth cycle and the speed at which it grows.
-If long, lush locks run in your family, odds are you’ll see similar results.
+If long, lush locks run in your family, odds are you’ll see hair growth of 6 inches per year or more.
 But if rapid growth isn’t in your DNA, no amount of wishing will rewrite your follicular code.

 Age